telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 ![Delete Requests Folder](../images/requests/delete-requests-collection.png)

->tip You could also delete a specific sub-folder or a particular request using the **delete** option for the selected entry.
+>tip You can also delete a specific sub-folder or a particular request using the **delete** option for the selected entry.

 ## Collection Context Menu

-Each collection has options accessible via a context menu.
+Each collection has options accessible through a context menu.

 ![Requests Collection Context Menu](../images/requests/requests-collection-context.png)